-To support campuses in making appropriate referrals to the DAEP, and to ensure the ARD/504 meeting process conducted with fidelity, the special education department has developed the following procedures:
+In order to support campuses in making appropriate referrals to the DAEP, and to ensure the ARD/504 meeting process conducted with fidelity, the special education department has developed the following procedures:

-- When the Campus Behavior Coordinator (CBC) receives a referral to the DAEP, he/she will initiate an on-campus investigation regarding the infraction against the Student Code of Conduct. - The CBC or designated campus personnel will then notify the Executive Director, Student Support Services or Program Manager, Student Support Services (for Section 504 considerations). - The CBC or designated campus personnel will notify the parent/guardian of the upcoming Discipline Conference, which will be held within three days. - The Executive Director, Student Support Services or Program Manager, Student Support Services, will - Review relevant information regarding the student disciplinary event and special education file - Contact the campus to provide guidance as it relates to the student's disability, and ARD/504 supports in place for the student, such as a Behavior Intervention Plan, needed staff support, and if IEPs were being implemented. - Campus will consult with Student Affairs regarding the administrative disciplinary recommendation. - A staffing should be held prior to the MDR ARD meeting to review the recommendation from the evaluator regarding the outcome of the manifestation determination.
-The staffing should include the LSSP or Diagnostician, Campus Administrator rendering the discipline, and other appropriate staff who will attend the ARD meeting. - The Program Manager of student's current placement should be invited to the staffing.
+- When the Campus Behavior Coordinator (CBC) receives a referral to the DAEP, he/she will initiate an on-campus investigation regarding the infraction towards the Student Code of Conduct. - The CBC or designated campus personnel will then notify the appropriate Director of Special Education for the student's instructional programming. - The CBC or designated campus personnel will notify the parent/guardian of the upcoming Discipline Conference, which will be held within three days. - The Director of Special Education will review relevant information regarding the student disciplinary event and special education file.
+The Director of Special Education will then contact the campus to provide guidance as it relates to the student's disability, and ARD/504 supports in place for the student, such as a Behavior Intervention Plan, needed staff support, and if IEPs were being implemented. - Campus will consult with Student Affairs regarding the administrative disciplinary recommendation. - A staffing should be held prior to the MDR ARD meeting to review the recommendation from the evaluator regarding the outcome of the manifestation determination.
+The staffing should include the LSSP or Diagnostician, Campus Administrator rendering the discipline, and other appropriate staff who will attend the ARD meeting. - The Program Manager of student's current placement should be invited to the staffing and may participate by phone.
 If the Program Manager is unable to attend the staffing and/or ARD meeting, the campus should proceed and consult as needed prior to the ARD meeting.
-It is not a requirement that the Program Manager attend an MDR staffing and/or MDR ARD meeting.
+It is not a requirement that the Program Manager attend an MDR staffing and/or MDR ARD meeting. - The CCC from the DAEP must be invited to the staffing and MDR ARD meeting held at the home campus.
+The CCC is required to attend the staffing and may attend the ARD. - If appropriate, the campus will then conduct the MDR ARD/504 meeting, following provisions of timely notice to parent/legal guardian.
+An MDR ARD/504 meeting must be held prior to a recommendation for a student to attend the DAEP.
+The LSSP must be present for the MDR process for students with AU, ED, OHI and the Diagnostician may conduct the MDR for all other students. - Pending the results, the campus will communicate the outcome of the ARD meeting to the Director of Special Education and Department of Student Affairs.